I've never, they're saying, received this much hatred and racism.

 And you still to this day have got Republicans out there trying to defend it.

-Comprehensive destroyer Republican Party Act of 2007.
+Comprehensive Destroy the Republican Party Act of 2007.

 We'll squeeze a couple calls in when we come back.

-Don't uh don't go anywhere.
+Don't go anywhere.

-Uh the alternative, frankly, is to leave the problem unresolved, to leave the problem lingering longer.
+The alternative, frankly, is to leave the problem unresolved, to leave the problem lingering longer.

-The 12 million that are here today illegally will become 13 and then 14 million, only making it a bigger problem.
+The 12 million that are here today illegally will become 13, and then 14 million only making it a bigger problem.

 This is the time to fix it.

-Senator Martinez, this bill doesn't fix it.
+This bill doesn't fix it.

 It doesn't fix it.